Russell, New Zealand: Early European settlement

-On 30 January 1840 at the Christ Church, Governor William Hobson read his proclamations (which were the beginnings of the Treaty of Waitangi) in the presence of a number of settlers and the Māori chief Moka Te Kainga-mataa.
+On 30 January 1840 at Christ Church, Governor William Hobson read his proclamations (which were the beginnings of the Treaty of Waitangi) in the presence of a number of settlers and the Māori chief Moka Te Kainga-mataa.
 A document confirming what had happened was signed at this time by around forty witnesses, including Moka, the only Māori signatory.
-The following week, the treaty proceedings would then move across to the western side of the bay to Waitangi.
+The following week, the treaty proceedings moved across to the western side of the bay to Waitangi.

 By this time, Kororāreka was an important mercantile centre and served as a vital resupply port for whaling and sealing operations.
 When the Colony of New Zealand was founded in that year, Hobson was reluctant to choose Kororāreka as his capital, due to its bad reputation.
-Instead he purchased land at Okiato, situated five kilometres to the south, and renamed it Russell in honour of the Secretary of State for the Colonies, Lord John Russell.
-Captain Hobson soon decided that the move to the Okiato site was a mistake, and Auckland was selected as the new capital not long after.
+Instead, he purchased land at Okiato, situated five kilometres to the south, and renamed it Russell in honour of the Secretary of State for the Colonies, Lord John Russell.
+Hobson soon decided that the move to the Okiato site was a mistake, and Auckland was selected as the new capital not long after.

-Kororāreka was part of the Port of Russell, and after Russell (Okiato) became virtually deserted, Kororāreka gradually came to be known as Russell as well.
+Kororāreka was part of the Port of Russell, and after Russell (now Okiato) became virtually deserted, Kororāreka gradually came to be known as Russell as well.
 In January 1844, Governor Robert FitzRoy officially designated Kororāreka as part of the township of Russell.
 Today, the name Russell applies only to Kororāreka, while the former capital is known either by its original name of Okiato or as Old Russell.